nativelibs4java/Scalaxy/README.md

 To compile a file test.scala using the compiler plugin, use [paulp's sbt script](https://github.com/paulp/sbt-extras) :

     sbt -sbt-snapshot "run test.scala"

+To see what's happening, you might want to print the AST before and after the rewrite :

+    sbt -sbt-snapshot "run test.scala -Xprint:typer -Xprint:scalaxy-rewriter"

 The rewrites are defined in `Core/src/main/scala/scalaxy/rewrites` and look like this :